itsNainaVerma/Actor-Based-Model-in-Concurrent-and-Distributed-systems/README.md

 #### The actor does the following things:
 a)	Changes the internal state.

 b)	Create other actors.

 c)	Communicate with other actors using the addresses of other targeted actors by described protocols.

-d)	The life cycle of Actor in existing system:
+d)	The life cycle of Actor in existing system.

 e)	Actor is created by using the function createActor(), address is assigned by the actorSystem.

 f)	The actor is called by using function ask().

 g)	Actorsystem.ask() calls another actor.

 h)	Actor passes the message to the other targeted actor using function tell.